(Can we talk about this?)

 Playwright E.M.
 Lewis shares five personal stories about her own varied experiences with guns, told by a single actor; Andrew William Smith returns to tackle the role after his previous work at Quantum in The Hard Problem and The River.
 Directed by Sheila McKenna, a favorite at Quantum who last directed J.T.
 Rogers’ Madagascar, The Gun Show bravely asks if we can really talk about this.

-The Gun Show (Can we talk about this) runs approximately 60 minutes with no intermission.
+Runtime: 60 minutes with no intermission.
 Every performance will be followed by a 15-minute facilitated conversation.

 February 8 – 17: Carnegie Library of Pittsburgh – Homewood

 February 20 – 24: CCAC – Allegheny Campus, West Hall